HenrikBengtsson/matrixStats/README.md

 ## Design goals

-The objectives of the **matrixStats** package is to perform operations on matrices (i) as faster as possible, while (ii) not using unnecessary amounts of memory.
+The objectives of the **matrixStats** package is to perform operations on matrices (i) as fast as possible, while (ii) not using unnecessary amounts of memory.
 These objectives drive the design, including the choice of the different defaults.

 [many times faster]: https://www.jottr.org/2015/01/matrixStats-0.13.1.html